ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/jesus-del-pozo-halloween-perfume.markdown

   \ and powdery violet, green lime and green banana notes open this romantic composition.\
   \ The heart ticks in the rhythm of Casablanca magnolia, violet notes, seductive\
   \ tuberose spiced with pepper notes.Halloween brings both mystery and romance together\
-  \ for you in a bottle.</p>\r\n<p>Enter the form below for a chance to win the incredible\
+  \ for you in a bottle.</p>\n<p>Enter the form below for a chance to win the incredible\
-  \ new perfume of Jesus del Pozo: Halloween and get ready to stand out anywhere now!</p>"
+  \ new perfume of Jesus del Pozo: Halloween and get ready to stand out anywhere now!</p>\n"
 entry-title: "Win Jesus del Pozo Halloween perfume!"
-entry-content: "Enter the draw to win Jesus del Pozo Halloween perfume by completing\
+entry-content: "<p>Enter the draw to win Jesus del Pozo Halloween perfume by completing\
-  \ the form below before 23:59 on 1st of December 2018."
+  \ the form below before 23:59 on 1st of December 2018.</p>\n"
 has-winner: false
 prize-description: "Jesus del Pozo Halloween perfume."
 special-conditions: "Multiple entries are allowed up to one every day."